nazish-qamar/amazon-reviews-analysis-api/README.md

 #### Contains the logic for sentiment prediction of review available for a product chosen from the drop-down menu.

 ### 4.database_utility.py
-#### A SQLite database utility file that provides APIs for storing and loading the user reviews for a product.
+#### SQLite database utility that provides APIs for storing and loading the user reviews for a product.

 ### 5.requirements.txt
 #### The file contains the list of all the required libraries